 Bradfordsville is a tiny city located in the state of Kentucky.
 With a population of 274 people and just one neighborhood, Bradfordsville is the 367th largest community in Kentucky.

-Bradfordsville is a blue-collar town, with 44.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bradfordsville, you'll notice that it is more blue-collar than most other communities in America.
+44.00% of Bradfordsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bradfordsville is a city of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Bradfordsville who work in architecture and engineering (23.20%), sales jobs (8.00%), and management occupations (7.20%).

 The overall crime rate in Bradfordsville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.